SmartSelect_20210227-165714_Drive.jpg

 Board of Education Report

-Council approved a motion to accept the Board’s Report.
+• Council approved a motion to accept the Board of Education report.

 Evanelism Committee Report